 I have also published numerous articles on related topics, and on Ottoman historiography and the repercussions in Egypt and Yemen of the movement of the 17th-century Jewish messianic figure Sabbatai Sevi.
 I am currently working on a book-length study of the office of Ottoman Chief Harem Eunuch.

-I regularly offer undergraduate courses on the Ottoman Empire, 1300-1800; intellectual and social movements in the Muslim world; and Jewish communities under Islamic rule.
-I offer graduate courses on the Ottoman provinces, medieval Islamic history, chronicles as sources for Islamic history, and the Mamluk sultanate and its neighbors.
+I regularly offer undergraduate courses on the Ottoman Empire, 1300-1800; intellectual and social movements in the Muslim world; and Jewish communities under Islamic rule, as well as courses in world history..
+I offer graduate courses on the Ottoman provinces, medieval Islamic history, chronicles as sources for Islamic history, and the Mamluk sultanate and its neighbors, as well as comparative courses..

-I am a member of the Board of Directors of the Middle East Studies Association of North America, and of the Comite International d'Etudes Pre-Ottomanes et Ottomanes (CIEPO).
+I have served as a member of the Board of Directors of the Middle East Studies Association of North America, and of the Comite International d'Etudes Pre-Ottomanes et Ottomanes (CIEPO).
 I have also served as president of the Turkish Studies Association and as a member of the American Historical Association's Professional Division.